ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 ```

 ####  3.1 Run on Kubernetes
-Run the below commands to deploy in the cluster from the project root directory `Watson-NLP-Container-k8`.
+Run the below commands to deploy in the cluster from the directory `Watson-NLP/Watson-NLP-Container-k8`.
 ```
 kubectl apply -f Runtime/deployment/deployment.yaml
 ```